eviljeff/olympia/docs/topics/api/reviews.rst

     :>json int previous_count: The number of reviews posted by the user on the same add-on before this one.
     :>json int rating: The rating the user gave as part of the review.
     :>json object|null reply: The review object containing the developer reply to this review, if any (The fields ``rating``, ``reply`` and ``version`` are omitted).
-    :>json string|null title: The title of the review.
     :>json int version.id: The add-on version id the review applies to.
     :>json string version.version: The add-on version string the review applies to.
     :>json object user: Object holding information about the user who posted the review.